 - Production: As with any highly robust process, the work is far from done when the part goes into production.
 Instead, process technicians closely monitor production against the template to identify and quickly resolve any issues that arise.

-Again, there is no guessing.
-The specialists visualize how the polymer flows into and behaves inside the tool.
-By recording data when the machine is producing at peak efficiency (top productivity with minimal scrap), the engineers create a template of process parameters to be replicated when needed.
+In addition to overseeing each phase, engineers trained in scientific molding possess a thorough understanding of what is happening with the material inside the mold, specifically as it relates to viscosity.
+There is no guesswork involved; special sensors allow the specialists to visualize how the polymer flows into and behaves inside the tool.
+Engineers go above and beyond just monitoring senors, however.
+By recording data when the machine is producing at peak efficiency (top productivity with minimal scrap), they create a template of process parameters to be replicated when needed.
 That includes situations where:

 - Specification issues arise during production